ADVICE ON HOLLOW-CORE FLOORS

 Care must be taken to ensure that anchors for retrofits are designed to resist the full range of forces that they may experience as summarised in draft design guidance .

 As outlined above, supplementary seating may not provide sufficient life safety performance.
 Retrofit options for hollow-core floors have been considered in a recent paper .
 These include a new ‘strongback’ retrofit that can be expected to improve life safety performance during earthquakes.
 A particular benefit of the strongback is that it is insensitive to uncertainties about the critical failure mode.
-Guidance on the design of strongbacks is expected to be available before the end of the year.
+Draft guidance on the design of strongbacks is available here (link).

 Further research is required to investigate additional improvements which could address the known deficiencies of supplementary seating.

 Suggested advice to clients

 It is important that the messages to clients are factual and not alarmist.
 The following are suggested messages.

 - Our knowledge of structural engineering develops over time.
 We continue to learn from the Canterbury and Kaikōura Earthquakes [6,7,11].

 - Hollow-core units are known to be fragile and susceptible to brittle failure during earthquakes.
 Therefore, their use in new buildings is not considered to be good structural engineering practice and is not recommended.

 - There is no known way to show that hollow-core beta units comply with NZS 3101.